OpenImageDebugger/OpenImageDebugger/README.md

 folder to Octave/Matlab `path` variable and call `giw_load('/path/to/buffer.dump')`.

-### Configure your IDE to use GDB 7.10

-If you're not using gdb from the command line, make sure that your IDE is correctly configured to use GDB 7.10.
-On QtCreator, go to `Tools`->`Options`->`Build & Run`->`Debuggers` and make sure that the configured path references a compatible GDB or LLDB version.

 ## Basic configuration

-The settings file for the plugin can be located under `$HOME/.config/openimagedebugger.ini`.
+The settings file for the plugin can be located under `$HOME/.config/OpenImageDebugger.ini`.
 You can change the following settings:

  * **Rendering**
     * *maximum_framerate* Determines the maximum framerate for the buffer